walter-a-jablonowski/simple-nutrition-counter/README.md

 **The problem with supplements**

 B12 cyanocobalamin isn't the real B12 but a cheap synthetic form, dosage while production often goes wrong and unexplored plant substances are missing.
 Of course it might make sense to use some supplements if you can't get enough from food.
-But in general food is the more natural (better) source (if free of substances like pesticides).
+But in general food is the more natural (better) source, as long as it is free of substances like pesticides.

 **Long term goal**